nelsonfigueroa/nelson.cloud/content/posts/2025-01-26-disable-css-animations.md

 TocOpen = false
 +++

+If you're using a CSS library that comes with animations by default it may be a pain to maintain a modified version of it without animations.
+It's easier to write your own CSS to disable animations and transitions.

+My motivation behind this post was disabling button animations when using [daisyUI](https://daisyui.com/) on a side project.

+{{< admonition type="note" >}}
+I am not a CSS expert and there may be other ways of animating elements via CSS that I did not cover here.
+Also, this doesn't help if elements are being moved around by JavaScript.
+But you can easily disable JavaScript for any site through your browser :)
+{{< /admonition >}}

 To disable CSS animations and transitions you can try adding the following to your CSS:

 ```css